Using A Residential Mortgage For a Buy-To-Let Property

 - Enforce financial penalties

-In my opinion, it’s not worth taking the risk.
 The penalties enforced by the lender is not half as bad as the penalties your Landlord Insurance provider could enforce…

-Home Insurance
+Building Insurance

-Having the incorrect mortgage would most likely invalidate your Landlord Insurance.
+Having the incorrect mortgage will most likely invalidate your Landlord Insurance.
 In the event of an emergency (e.g. property burns down), you would not be covered with insurance.
 Most Insurers cover themselves by stating in the terms and conditions of the policy that the policyholder has the lenders permission to let.

-Talk to a mortgage broker/advisor
+Talk to a Mortgage Broker/Specialist

-Using the services of an experienced buy-to-let mortgage broker/adviser can be invaluable in helping you through the nuances of different lenders’ conditions.
-Additionally, specialised buy-to-let mortgage brokers usually have access to mortgage deals you wouldn’t normally be able to get, so it’s always worth talking to one to find out what rates they can offer!
+Additionally, specialised buy-to-let mortgage brokers sometimes have access to mortgage deals you normally wouldn’t, so it’s always worth talking to one to find out what rates they can offer!